gpetraroli/basic_mvc/README.md

 https://.../controller/method/param1/param2/...

 It creates dynamically the controller passed in the URL storing it in his private field as well as the methods and an array of parameters.
-- If no controller was was it will use the default one ('Home' in this case);
+- If no controller was found it will use the default one ('Home' in this case);
-- If no method was passed if will use the default one ('index' in this case).
+- If no method was passed it will use the default one ('index' in this case).